-- Article 19 If engaging in the transaction of derivatives, the Company shall establish a log book, in which details of the transaction types and amounts of derivatives involved, the approval date of the Board, and all matters required to be carefully evaluated under SubParagraph 4 of Article 17, Subparagraphs 1(1), 2 of Article 18 are given in detail. - Article 20 Internal audit system - I. The Company's internal audit personnel shall periodically make a determination of the suitability of internal controls on derivatives and conduct a monthly audit of how faithfully derivatives trading by the trading department adheres to the procedures for engaging in derivatives trading and prepare an audit report.
+- I. The Company's internal audit personnel shall periodically make a determination of the suitability of internal controls on derivatives and conduct a monthly audit of how faithfully derivatives trading by the trading department adheres to the procedures for engaging in derivatives trading and prepare an audit report.
 If any material violation is discovered, the Audit Committee shall be notified in writing. - II.
 The audit report of the preceding paragraph and the annual audit of the internal audit processes shall be uploaded in a prescribed format to the online information reporting system before the end of February of the following year for the Securities & Futures Institute (SFI) to review.
-Improvement measures of the abnormalities shall be uploaded for the SFI to review by the end of May in the following year.

-Section 4 Merger, Demergers and Acquisition and Transfer of Shares

-- Article 21 Assets acquired or disposed through mergers, splits, acquisitions, or transfer of shares by law referred to in the Procedure refer to assets acquired or disposed through the merger, split or acquisition conducted under the Business Mergers and Acquisitions Act, the Financial Holding Company Act, the Financial Institution Merger Act and other acts, or to transfer of shares from another company through issuance of new shares of its own as the consideration therefor (the "transfer of shares") as set out in Paragraph 6 of Article 156 of the Company Act. - Article 22 If the Company conducts a merger, split, acquisition or transfer of shares, before convening the Board to resolve the matter it shall engage a CPA, attorney, or securities underwriter to give an opinion on the reasonableness of the share exchange ratio, acquisition price, or distribution of cash or other property to shareholders, and submit it to the Board for deliberation and passage.
-However, the requirement of obtaining any item of the aforesaid opinion on reasonableness issued by an expert shall be exempted in the case of a merger by the Company or any of its subsidiaries in which the Company directly or indirectly holds 100 percent of the issued shares or authorized capital, and in the case of a merger between subsidiaries in which the Company directly holds 100 percent of the respective subsidiaries' issued shares or authorized capital. - Article 23 While participating in a merger, split, acquisition, or transfer of shares, the Company shall prepare a public report to shareholders detailing important contractual content and matters relevant to the merger, split or acquisition prior to the shareholders' meeting and include it along with the expert opinion referred to in Paragraph 1 of the preceding Article if sending shareholders notification of the shareholders' meeting for reference in deciding whether to approve the merger, split, or acquisition.
+Improvement measures of the abnormalities shall be uploaded for the SFI to review by the end of May in the following year. - Section 4 Merger, Demergers and Acquisition and Transfer of Shares - Article 21 Assets acquired or disposed through mergers, splits, acquisitions, or transfer of shares by law referred to in the Procedure refer to assets acquired or disposed through the merger, split or acquisition conducted under the Business Mergers and Acquisitions Act, the Financial Holding Company Act, the Financial Institution Merger Act and other acts, or to transfer of shares from another company through issuance of new shares of its own as the consideration therefor (the "transfer of shares") as set out in Paragraph 6 of Article 156 of the Company Act. - Article 22 If the Company conducts a merger, split, acquisition or transfer of shares, before convening the Board to resolve the matter it shall engage a CPA, attorney, or securities underwriter to give an opinion on the reasonableness of the share exchange ratio, acquisition price, or distribution of cash or other property to shareholders, and submit it to the Board for deliberation and passage.
+However, the requirement of obtaining any item of the aforesaid opinion on reasonableness issued by an expert shall be exempted in the case of a merger by the Company or any of its subsidiaries in which the Company directly or indirectly holds 100% of the issued shares or authorized capital, and in the case of a merger between subsidiaries in which the Company directly or indirectly holds 100% of the respective subsidiaries' issued shares or authorized capital.

+Article 23 While participating in a merger, split, acquisition, or transfer of shares, the Company shall prepare a public report to shareholders detailing important contractual content and matters relevant to the merger, split or acquisition prior to the shareholders' meeting and include it along with the expert opinion referred to in Paragraph 1 of the preceding Article if sending shareholders notification of the shareholders' meeting for reference in deciding whether to approve the merger, split, or acquisition.
 If the Company is exempted from convening a shareholders' meeting to approve the merger, split, or acquisition under any other act, this restriction shall not apply.

 If the shareholders' meeting of the Company or of any one of the companies participating in the merger, split or acquisition fails to convene or pass a resolution due to a shortage of a quorum, insufficient votes, or other legal restriction, or the proposal is rejected by the shareholders' meeting, the companies participating in the merger, split or acquisition shall publicly explain the reason, the follow-up measures, and the date of the next shareholders' meeting as soon as possible.